pirstov/TSOHA-discussionForum/README.md

 Next steps include, but are not limited to:
 - Implement limiting of name/pw/message/title/lengths
 - Improving the interactivity of the forum by adding more messages for the user related to succesful logins, account/thead/message creations
-- Improving the layout of the pages
-- Implementing the calculation of number of replies in each thread for the section view

 To test this app in Heroku, enter the following in command line while accessing the project folder: